c-blake/bu/doc/tim.md

 while "unit normal" aka `N(0,1)` results would be `0,1,0,0`.
 So, the testing environment on bare metal has no worrisome kurtosis for us (excess kurt is even negative!).
 Such care is uncommon in the wild.
-If repeat the experiment with CPU DVS scaling turned back on and no chrt/taskset, I instead get much smaller times, but I *also* get errors of order 10% and a kurtosis of a whopping 7.3.
+If repeat the experiment with CPU DVS reactivated and no chrt/taskset, I instead get much smaller times, but I *also* get errors of order 10% (vs ~0.5%) & whopping +7.3 excess kurtosis.

 Any leptokurtosis means one *cannot use sigmas alone* for comparison since the distribution is not characterized by 1st & 2nd moment alone.
 Wild distributions